-10.6 FBs-PLC High-Speed Timer
+11.6 FB-PLC High-Speed Timer

-The minimum timing unit (time base) of an ordinary PLC can only reach 1mS, on which the deviation in scan time should also be added.
+The minimum timing unit (time base) of an ordinary PLC can only reach 1ms, on which the deviation in scan time should also be added.
 Therefore, it is necessary to apply high-speed timer (HST) if a more precise timing (e.g. using timer to cooperate with HSC for frequency measurement) is required.

-FBs-PLC is built in a high-speed timer (HSTA) with a time base of 16-bits/0.1mS and, as described previously, four 32-bit high-speed counters (HSC0~HSC3) of HHSC that can work as the high speed timer (HST0~HST3) with a time base of 32-bit/0.1mS for using.
-Thus, FBs-PLC can have up to five high-speed timers.
+FB-PLC is built in a high-speed timer (HSTA) with a time base of 16 bits/0.1ms and, as described previously, four 32-bit high-speed counters (HSC0~HSC3) of HHSC that can be converted to high speed timer (HST0~HST3) with a time base of 32 bits/0.1ms for using.
+Thus, FB-PLC can have up to five high-speed timers.
 As HSC and INT, all HST can be enabled or disabled (default as enable) by the instructions EN (FUN145) and DIS (FUN146).
 HSTA and HST0~HST3 are respectively described as below.

-The finest time base for most of the ordinary PLC is 10mS.
-Though some PLC may have HST with a time base of 1mS.
-When deviations in the PLC scan time is taken into consideration (e.g. if the scan time is 10mS when the time base is 1mS, the total deviation still exceeds 10mS), the figure of 1mS becomes meaningless.
+The finest time base for most of the ordinary PLC is 10ms.
+Though some PLC may have HST with a time base of 1ms.
+When deviations in the PLC scan time is taken into consideration (e.g. if the scan time is 10ms when the time base is 1ms, the total deviation still exceeds 10ms), the figure of 1ms becomes meaningless.
 Therefore, these PLCs can't be applied in high precision timing.
-FBs-PLC, having a time base of 0.1mS, has no deviation in scan time for its time up is sent out by interrupt to provide a precision 100 times better than ordinary PLCs' timer application and can be used for many applications demanding precision timing.
+FB-PLC, having a time base of 0.1ms, has no deviation in scan time for its time up is sent out by interrupt to provide a precision 100 times better than ordinary PLCs' timer application and can be used for many applications demanding precision timing.

-10.6.1 HSTA High-Speed Timer
+11.6.1 HSTA High-Speed Timer

-HSTA is a 16-bit hardware timer built in the SoC chip.
-As HHSC, it must use the instruction FUN93 (HSCTW) to load the PV to the HSTA PV in the chip, and with the instruction FUN92 (HSCTR) to read for CV.
+HSTA is a 16-bit hardware timer built in the ASIC chip.
+As HHSC, it must use the instruction FUN93 (HSCTW) to load the HSTA and PV register (R4154) to the HSTA PV in the chip, and with the instruction FUN92 (HSCTR) to read for CV.
 HSTA can be used as a timer having two different functions.
-FBs-PLC will use it as a general 16-bit delay timer when $PV \ge 2$ and as a 32-bit cyclic timer when PV=0.
+FB-PLC will use it as a general 16-bit delay timer when $PV \ge 2$ and as a 32-bit cyclic timer when PV=0.

-A. HSTA 16-bit high-speed delay timer (Timely interrupt timer)
+A. HSTA 16-Bit High-Speed Delay Timer (Timely Interrupt Timer)

-After HSTA starts timing, the delay timer will delay for a time of PVx0.1mS before sending an interrupt out.
-When PV>0, HSTA served as a delay timer which is 16-bit and its PV value can be set as 0002H~FFFFH. i.e. the delay time can be set as 0.2mS~6.5535 seconds.
+After HSTA starts timing, the delay timer will delay for a time of PVx0.1ms before sending an interrupt out.
+When PV>0, HSTA served as a delay timer which is 16-bit and its PV value can be set as 0002H~FFFFH (65535 having no positive or negative sign), i.e. the delay time can be set as 0.2ms~6.5535 seconds.
 Except that having a more precise time base and being able to send an interrupt out immediately at time-up to provide a much higher timing precision, the applications of HSTA are the same as an ordinary delay timer.
 The diagram below is the structure diagram for HSTA being used as a delay timer.
-Please refer to Section 10.6.3 "Program Examples" for detailed function and application.
+Please refer to Section 11.6.3 "Program Examples" for detailed function and application.